OnVUE Online Proctored Testing

 Applications to sit the OnVUE UCAT 2026 will open on 23 June 09:30 BST and close on 10 September 15:00 BST.
 Applications are not accepted outside these dates.

 Most candidates sit their UCAT in a Pearson test centre.
-Our computer-based test is designed to be delivered in a test centre environment.
-This offers the best, most secure experience for candidates.
+This offers the best, most secure experience for our candidates.

-Online proctored testing, using the Pearson OnVUE platform, offers an option for candidates unable to test at a test centre.
+UCAT offers online proctored testing, using the Pearson OnVUE platform, for candidates unable to test at a test centre who meet certain criteria.

 When can I sit the OnVUE UCAT?

-OnVUE UCAT testing takes place in a different test window (13 July to 20 September 2026).
+OnVUE UCAT testing takes place between 13 July and 20 September 2026.

 Applications to sit the OnVUE UCAT can be made between 23 June (09:30 BST) and 10 September (15:00 BST).